Awpatterson217/customshells/README.md

     .tree('example/dir')
     .create();

-// Pass an array of directories to ignore.
+// Pass an array of directories to ignore .tree('example/dir', ['example/dir/to/ignore'])
-.tree('example/dir', ['example/dir/to/ignore'])
 ```